 - Lyme titres (Lyme disease can cause facial paralysis).
 If positive, treatment for Lyme disease must start.

-- If no improvement of complete facial paralysis, consider obtaining nerve conduction studies for prognostic information (helps determine likelihood of facial nerve function return).
-Obtain MRI scan of the head to ensure no brain pathology.
+- If no improvement of complete facial paralysis, nerve conduction studies can be obtained (helps determine likelihood of facial nerve function return).
+Obtain MRI scan of the head to ensure no brain / nerve pathology.

 - If there is partial facial paralysis (there is some movement, even if small), continue to monitor.